-- 1. English Language Arts 30-1 - Four subjects from Group A, B and/or C. A maximum of one Group B may be presented for admission.
+1. English Language Arts 30-1

+- Four subjects from Group A, B and/or C. A maximum of one Group B may be presented for admission.
 In order to maximize their future program and course choices, all students are encouraged to present a broad range of subjects across Group A and C. - Mathematics 30-2 may be used for admission to the Faculty of Arts, though some disciplines require Mathematics 30-1 as a prerequisite for required courses (see notes below).
-Only one of Mathematics 30-1 or 30-2 will be used for admission purposes.
+Only one of Mathematics 30-1 or 30-2 will be used for admission purposes. - 4.
 See additional requirements below for specific majors and minors.

 - Admission to the major in Planning is competitive and Alberta residence students may be given preference.
-The minimum requirements are as follows: - English Language Arts 30-1, Social Studies 30-1, Mathematics 30-1 or Mathematics 30-2, and two subjects from Group A, B and/or C. - v.
-A maximum of one Group B may be presented for admission. vi.
-A minimum competitive average of at least 75% in the above - five subjects and an AGPA of 2.3 on any transferable courses. vii.
-A written statement outlining an interest in Planning, including any relevant volunteer or work experience.
-The statement must be submitted to the Department of Earth and Atmospheric Sciences by May 1. - 2.
-For a major in Political Science Social Studies 30-1 is recommended. - 3.
-For a major or minor in Psychology students should present one of Mathematics 30-1 or 30-2. - 4.
+The minimum requirements are as follows: - English Language Arts 30-1, Social Studies 30-1, Mathematics 30-1 o Mathematics 30-2, and two subjects from Group A, B and/or C. - b.
+A maximum of one Group B may be presented for admission. - A minimum competitive average of at least 75% in the above five subjects and an AGPA of 2.3 on any transferable courses. - 2.
+For a major in Political Science Social Studies 30-1 is recommended. - For a major or minor in Psychology students should present one of Mathematics 30-1 or 30-2 - 4.
 For a major in Economics students must present Mathematics 30-1.
 Presentation of Mathematics 31 is recommended.
 Mathematics 30-1 does not have to be included as one of the five 30-level courses for admission, but the major requires courses for which Mathematics 30-1 is a prerequisite. - 5.
-For a major in Mathematics students must present both Mathematics 30-1 and Mathematics 31.
+For a major in Mathematics sstudents must present both Mathematics 30-1 and Mathematics 31.
 For a minor in Mathematics students should present Mathematics 30-1.
-Mathematics 30-1 or Mathematics 31 do not have to be included in the five 30-level courses used for admission, but the discipline requires courses for which Mathematics 30-1 and Mathematics 31 are prerequisites.

-- Students intending to transfer to the Faculty of Business must present Mathematics 30-1. - 7.
+Mathematics 30-1 or Mathematics 31 do not have to be included in the five 30-level courses used for admission, but the discipline requires courses for which Mathematics 30-1 and Mathematics 31 are prerequisites. - Students intending to transfer to the Faculty of Business must present Mathematics 30-1. - 7.
 The Faculty of Arts accepts proficiency in an Aboriginal language recognized in Canada (e.g., Cree, Slavey, etc.) to meet a Group A admission requirement.
 Proficiency is measured either by a test, administered by the University if such can be arranged, or by boards of examiners appointed by the University.
 Candidates having passed the required test of an Aboriginal language have their averages calculated on the remaining four matriculation subjects.